 So how can organizations ensure employees don’t feel isolated but still feel empowered to voice concerns in a fully-remote workplace?

-- Actively combatting digital discrimination: workplace discrimination and bullying across internal messaging apps may be different to in-person misconduct, but it is no less problematic.
+- Actively combatting digital discrimination: workplace discrimination and workplace bullying across internal messaging apps may be different to in-person misconduct, but it is no less problematic.
 A survey by Totaljobs in 2018 found that 30% of UK workers have been victims of discrimination via internal communication channels such as Slack, Microsoft Teams or Google Hangouts.
 Leading consumer brand AWAY’s CEO stepped down earlier this year following reports of bullying employees on Slack.
 Having tools in place like Vault Platform provides a “digital open door” through which employees can safely and securely report discrimination, bullying or misconduct of any kind.

 - Preventing a “them and us” culture: Just as with office cliques, internal messaging channels can create communication silos and fracture team collaboration.
 That private Slack channel can be a hotbed of gossip and as well as exacerbating social isolation, over time this can lead to a disengaged workforce resulting in lower productivity and innovation.
 Implementing a safe and active “digital open door” within your newly remote workforce sends a clear message that your employees will be listened to and actively encouraged to speak up.